 What If Another Driver Caused the Accident?

 If another driver caused your crash, the rideshare company or taxi driver’s liability policy will not pay out on your behalf.
-Instead, we would need to file a claim on your behalf based on the liability policy of the at-fault driver.
+Instead, we would need to file a claim on your behalf based on the at-fault driver’s liability policy.
 Usually, we can prove your case and collect the compensation you deserve for your medical care, lost wages, pain and suffering, and more.

 There is one situation where you may be able to fall back on the transportation company’s coverage, even if another driver is responsible for your wreck.
-If the at-fault driver does not have insurance or does not have adequate coverage to pay for your damages, you may need to call on your driver’s uninsured motorist and underinsured motorist policy.
+Suppose the at-fault driver does not have insurance or does not have adequate coverage to pay for your damages.
+In that case, you may need to call on your driver’s uninsured motorist and underinsured motorist policy.
 This should cover your medical treatment, lost wages, and other damages up to the limits of the policy.
 If this is not available, we can help you look for other options for compensation.

 The best way to handle such tricky situations is to hire a taxi cab accident lawyer to explain your rights and your legal options.
 An attorney will manage the process, documentation, meetings, and insurance negotiations so you get the best possible compensation for your economic and non-economic losses.

 Get Answers From An Experienced Attorney.SPEAK TO AN ATTORNEY NOW